vercel/modelfusion/examples/speech-streaming-vite-react-fastify/README.md

    ELEVENLABS_API_KEY="YOUR_ELEVENLABS_API_KEY"
    ```

+2. Increase the max completion tokens in `server.ts` (by default it generates a very short text)

-2. Start the server:
+3. Start the server:

    ```sh
    npm run server
    ```

-3. Start the client:
+4. Start the client:

    ```sh
    npm run client
    ```

-4. Go to the URL from the client run
+5. Go to the URL from the client run